platformsh/platformsh-docs/docs/src/domains/checklist.md

 In most cases, this is sufficient and no further action is necessary, though see the [limits](../define-routes/https.md#limits).

 If you want to use a third-party certificate, ensure it's purchased and active before going live.
 The main reasons to use a third-party issuer rather than the default certificate include using extended validation or high-assurance certificates.
 See how to add a [third-party TLS certificate to your site](./steps/tls.md).

-## 4. Optional: configure your CDN
+## 4. Optional: Configure your CDN

 If you are using a CDN, either one included with an Enterprise plan or one you provide for a self-service Grid project, ensure that your CDN account is registered and configured in advance.